QData/TextAttack/README.md

 ### `textattack peek-dataset`

 To take a closer look at a dataset, use `textattack peek-dataset`.
 TextAttack will print some cursory statistics about the inputs and outputs from the dataset.
-For example, `textattack peek-dataset --dataset-from-datasets snli` will show information about the SNLI dataset from the NLP package.
+For example, `textattack peek-dataset --dataset-from-huggingface snli` will show information about the SNLI dataset from the NLP package.

 ### `textattack list`